 - 1. A fully completed lease form, attached in Microsoft Word, and as a pdf signed by me, as composite Exhibit A;1 - 2.
-Certified site survey, plat, and legal description of the 26 acres for staff housing for the Health Center, attached as Exhibit B; - 3.
+Certified site survey, plat, and legal description of the 30 acres for the sewage lagoon, attached as Exhibit B: - 3.
 A July 2023 Environmental Assessment ("EA") appending a Biological Resources Compliance Form from the Navajo Nation Department of Fish and Wildlife, and a Cultural Resource Compliance Form from the Navajo Nation Cultural and Historic Preservation Department, attached as composite Exhibit C; - 4.
 Resolution No. TCRHCC 06-07-2023 of the TCRHCC Board of Directors dated July 25, 2023 requesting a surface use lease for TCRHCC from the Navajo Nation for the Health Center, Associated Staff Housing, and Sewage Lagoon, attached as Exhibit D; - 5.
-Resolutions of the Bodaway Gap, Coppermine, and Le Chee Chapters, and of the To'Nanees'Dizi Local Government (formerly Tuba City Chapter), supporting development and withdrawal of the 44 acre tract for the Health Center, 26 acre tract for staff housing, and 30 acre tract for sewage lagoon (total of 100 acres), attached as composite Exhibit E; - 6.
+Resolutions of the Bodaway Gap, Coppermine, and Le Chee Chapters, and of the To'Nanees'Dizi Local Government (formerly Tuba City Chapter), supporting development and withdrawal of the 44 acre tract for the Health Center, 26 acre tract for staff housing, and 30 acre tract for the sewage lagoon (100 acres in total), attached as composite Exhibit E; - 6.
 Grazing Consent Form executed by the local Grazing Official, attached as Exhibit F.